 (2) It was divided from the land of Zarahemla by a "narrow strip of wilderness," (v.
-27.)
-The "wilderness" was the Land Bountiful, as we learn in v.
-31. This important discovery is not conjecture.
+27).
+This "wilderness," as we learn from verse 31, was Bountiful.
+This is not conjecture.
 The text says clearly: "It [Bountiful] being the wilderness which is filled with all manner of wild animals."
 The land of Nephi, then, in Lehi, was separated from Zarahemla, not by the entire country Bountiful but, by a "narrow strip" of it.
 Now we read on:

-(3) [This narrow strip] "ran from the sea east

-even to the sea west and round about on the borders of the sea shore, and the borders of the wilderness [Bountiful] which was on the north by the land of Zarahemla, through the borders of Manti, by the head of the river Sidon, running from the east towards the west."
+(3) (This narrow strip) "ran from the sea east even to the sea west and round about on the borders of the sea shore, and the borders of the wilderness which was on the north by the land of Zarahemla, through the borders of Manti, by the head of the river Sidon, running from the east towards the west."

-That is to say, as I read it, the "wilderness," or the narrow strip of wilderness, began on the border line of Lehi-Nephi (which country occupied an area from the sea east even to the sea west) and then ran round about the sea shore (on the narrow strip), and then continued clear up to the borders of the wilderness which was north by the land of Zarahemla, through Manti, by the head of the river Sidon.
-"And thus," the inspired author says, "were the Lamanites and Nephites divided," referring to Nephites who had come to Zarahemla, and adjacent countries, and others who had colonized the southern parts of Bountiful (v.
-33.)
-They were literally separated, by the narrow isthmus that connects South America with Central America, from the body of the Lamanites in South America.
+That is to say, as I read it, the "wilderness" or the narrow strip began on the border of Lehi-Nephi (from the sea east even to the sea west) and then ran round about the sea shore (on the narrow strip), and then continued clear up to the borders of the wilderness which was north by the land of Zarahemla, through Manti by the head of the river Sidon.
+"And thus," the text says, "were the Lamanites and Nephites divided," referring to the Nephites who had come to Zarahemla and the others who had colonized the southern part of Bountiful (v.
+33).
+They were literally separated, by the narrow isthmus that connects South America with Central America, from the bulk of the Lamanites in South America.

-This is perfectly intelligible, if we understand that the land Bountiful was Central America, between the Isthmus of Darien and Tehuantepec, as the article in the Times and Seasons seems to imply.
+This is perfectly intelligible if we understand that the land Bountiful was Central America, between the Isthmus of Darien and Tehuantepec, as the article in the Times and Seasons seems to imply.

+Bountiful

-Bountiful.
-We have already seen that this country was called "the wilderness" (Alma 22:31; comp.
-Alma 2:36, 37.)
-Its eastern extremity was the "narrow strip of wilderness," which adjoined the land of Lehi-Nephi.
+We have already seen that this country was called "the wilderness" (Alma 2:31; comp.
+Alma 2:36, 37).
+Its eastern extremity was the "narrow strip of wilderness," which adjoined the land of Leho-Nephi.
 On the opposite extremity-

-(1) It "bordered upon the land which they

-called Desolation," the land on the northward, and was, therefore, in reference to the land Desolation, the land on the southward. (v.
+(1) It "bordered upon the land which they called Desolation," the land on the northward, and was, therefore, in reference to the land Desolation, the land on the southward. (v.
 31.)

-(2) The boundary line between the two countries, Desolation and Bountiful, was drawn from some point east to the West Sea and is said to have been "only the distance of a day and a half's journey for a Nephite."
+(2) The boundary line between the two countries, Desolation and Bountiful, was drawn from some point east to the West sea and is said to have been "only the distance of a day and a half's journey for a Nephite."

 Just how long this distance in modern measurement was we have no means of knowing.
 The Peruvians, and also the Mexicans, had trained couriers.
 Those of Peru, it is claimed, were able to convey messages from Cuzco to Lima, a distance of nearly four hundred miles, in three days, or two hundred miles in a day and a half.
 But that result was obtained by relay runners.
 Each chasqui, or courier, ran a league and a half and then passed the message on to one who was waiting.
 It is not impossible that the Nephites had some such institution, and that a day's journey was the regular distance covered by such messengers.
-Be this as it may, the probability is that the Isthmus Tehuantepec is indicated as the point where the boundary line between Desolation and Bountiful was drawn.
+Be this as it may, the probability is that the isthmus Tehuantepec is indicated as the point where the boundary line between Desolation and Bountiful was drawn.